 Switches or pickup selectors play a vital role in getting the widest tonal variety from your guitar.

-A good toggle like Switchcraft will help you switch smoothly between pickups and will stand up to continued rough use.
+A good toggle like Switchcraft will help you switch smoothly between pickups and will standup to continued rough use.

 The output jack is also an underrated upgrade.
 Almost every budget guitar has a faulty output jack.
 This can lead to dropouts and buzzing in your signal.
-A good quality output jack and plate will help you get rid of those problems and will make your performances worry-free.
+A quality output jack and plate will help you get rid of those problems and will make your performances worry-free.

-Potentiometers And Capacitors
+Potentiometers and Capacitors

-Next, we head to the volume pots, tone pots and capacitors.
+Next, we head to the volume pots, tone pots, and capacitors.
 These affect the sound of the pickups the most.

-Capacitors also contribute to the tonal quality of the pickups and it’s best to match them with the tone pots and the pickups you use.
+Capacitors also contribute to the tonal quality of the pickups and it’s best to match them with the tone pots and pickups you use.

 Most Les Pauls use capacitors with values 0.022uF.
 It’s nice to experiment with different values to get the tones you want.